 At Clarke Basement Systems, we are here to help you repair any tilting or bowing foundation walls.
-Our in-house, certified foundation experts have warrantied solutions for making all kinds of foundation repairs, including straightening foundation walls.
+We offer warrantied solutions for making all kinds of foundation repairs, including straightening foundation walls.

-We provide free, no-obligation foundation wall straightening quotes throughout our Ontario service area, including Mississauga, Toronto, Markham, the surrounding areas of Brampton, Vaughan, Barrie, Peterborough, Richmond Hill, Oshawa, and nearby.
+We provide free, no-obligation foundation wall straightening quotes throughout our Ontario service area, including Mississauga, Markham, Toronto, the surrounding areas of Vaughan, Brampton, Richmond Hill, Oshawa, Peterborough, Newmarket, Barrie, and nearby.
 Call or e-mail us today to schedule your appointment!

 Many homeowners will make the mistake of wanting to enjoy the space immediately and remodel their basement without tackling the foundation issue.

 Your foundation repair expert can talk with you about options to quickly and effectively restore your foundation wall to its original, straight alignment.

 The soil around your foundation house can place a great deal of pressure on your basement walls, causing them to crack, tilt, bow, and buckle.

 This pressure varies based on the types of soil that are present, how much moisture is in the soil, and how far underground your foundation extends.

 Other factors, such as hydrostatic pressure, expansive clay soils, frost, improper gutter systems, and poorly graded soils can also contribute to foundation issues.

 Cracks in the masonry are usually the first sign of wall failure.
 Next, sections of the wall can start to buckle, bow, and tilt inwards.
 If left unchecked, this damage will worsen and can even result in walls that totally collapse.